Aniket-876/Aniket-876/README.md

 ---

-### 🏡 House Rent Analysis
+### 🏡 Used Car Market Analysis using Web Scraping and Exploratory Data Analysis (EDA)

-EDA project to understand rental trends and factors affecting house prices.
+Web scraping and exploratory data analysis of CarDekho used car listings to uncover pricing trends and market insights using Python

 **Skills Used**